ATL-WDI-Exercises/project-vagabond/README.md

 **IMPORTANT:** You may not begin a new sprint or start on a bonus without client approval.

-You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.
+You will work in groups of 3-4.

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
 Use a kanban-style scrum board such as **Trello** to organize tasks ([example Trello board](https://trello.com/b/JPdt327u/vagabond)).